Resources for home learning:

 In school, we keep tests 1,5 and 10.
 The other tests will be sent home with your child so please take a look at it with your child and help them to practise.

-The Learn Its for this half term are revisiting and revising the x6 times table
+The Learn Its for this week is the x7 times table

 BBC Supermovers is a brilliant site for learning times tables.

 Please come and talk to us to find out more about BIG Maths or click on the link below